 How do I add, change, setup, install email signature Outlook 2013

-Install your HTML email signature in no time, following our easy instruction guide for installing your email signature in Outlook 2013.
+Install your HTML email signature in no time!
+Use our signature installer or follow our step-by-step guides to install your email signature in Outlook 2013.

 Before you start